DiamondLightSource/atip/docs/index.rst

 ATIP allows an AT lattice to be fitted into the simulation data source of a Pytac lattice.
-This integrated lattice acts like a normal Pytac lattice, and enables the AT simulator to react and respond to changes as the live machine would.
+This integrated lattice acts like a normal Pytac lattice, and enables the AT simulator to react and respond to changes as the real accelerator would.

-ATIP also makes use of `Cothread <https://github.com/dls-controls/cothread>`_ to recalculate the physics data any time a change is made to the lattice.
+ATIP also makes use of a `Cothread <https://github.com/dls-controls/cothread>`_ thread to recalculate and update the stored physics data any time a change is made to the lattice.

 ATIP can also be run in a standalone application as a "virtual accelerator", publishing the same control system interface as the live machine.
 At Diamond